Questions and Answers

 - Law enforcement activities, except for those of a security guard.

 No. The program provides coverage for educational employment activities on and off school grounds including, for example, school-sponsored athletic events, laboratory experiments, shop training, field trips in the U.S. and abroad, and after school clubs.
-Educational employment activities are those duties that you perform pursuant to the express or implied terms of your employment for an educational
+Educational employment activities are those duties that you perform pursuant to the express or implied terms of your employment for an educational unit.

-Q: Does the EEL Program cover criminal cases?**
+Does the EEL program cover criminal cases?**

 Yes.
 Attorney fees and court costs up to the maximum of $35,000 will be reimbursed when the costs are incurred in the defense of a criminal proceeding arising out of your educational employment activities.
 In most cases, you will be reimbursed only if the proceeding is dismissed or you are exonerated.
 If, however, the proceeding arises out of an incident involving the administration of corporal punishment, the policy may provide reimbursement, regardless of the outcome.

-Q: Does the EEL program cover Aspiring Educators?
+Does the EEL program cover Aspiring Educators?

 Yes.
 The EEL program will provide Aspiring Educators with insurance protection for covered lawsuits arising from an occurrence while you are/were a college student performing education employment activities.

-Q: Does the EEL Program cover civil rights cases?
+Does the EEL Program cover civil rights cases?

 Yes.
 Defense, settlements** or judgments** and court costs up to a maximum of $300,000 will be provided when incurred in the defense of an action arising out of your educational employment activities and alleging a violation of another person’s civil rights.

-Q: Does the EEL policy cover cases arising out of the discharge or layoff of a member or involving other “jobs rights” issues?
+Does the EEL policy cover cases arising out of the discharge or layoff of a member or involving other “jobs rights” issues?

-Q: Is the EEL policy “excess” to other insurance coverage which might be available to me?
+Is the EEL policy “excess” to other insurance coverage which might be available to me?

 Yes.
 “Excess” is a general insurance term that means insurance benefits become available to you only when other sources of insurance are exhausted.
 For example, if your school district provides professional liability coverage for you in some of the same areas as does the EEL policy, the EEL policy would not provide benefits until the school district’s coverage is exhausted.

-Q: How do I make a claim for benefits?
+How do I make a claim for benefits?

 - Any incident involving the death or injury requiring medical attention to a student arising out of a school activity;

-- The receipt by the Insured of a notice of claim, lien letter from an attorney, or service of summons or law suit; or
+- The receipt by the Insured of a notice of claim, lien letter from an attorney, or service of summons or lawsuit; or

 - Any situation the Insured believes to be covered by the policy.

 *May have state variations, check with your state association.

 ** State insurance laws do not permit this coverage in New York.

 The information in this brochure is a general description of coverage under the NEA EEL Program and is not a statement of contract.
-All coverages are subject to the exclusions
+AU coverages are subject to the exclusions